yz3440/commlab-video-compilation/README.md

 The program fetches the title and authorship information from the file names of the videos in `/media`, expecting the two strings separated with `_`, like such

 ```
-Title of my work_Me and my friends.mp4
+Title of the work_Me and my friends.mp4
 ```

 ## Usage